rachelandrew/webhistories/src/events/lemay-web-publishing.md

 tags: events
 ---

-_Teach Yourself Web Publishing with HTML in a Weeks_ is published.
+_Teach Yourself Web Publishing with HTML in a Week_ is published.
 Author: [Laura Lemay](/people/laura-lemay).